ronakupadhyaya/Horizons-week-07/day1/hohoho/README.md

 promise.
 The `then` clause contains a success and an error handler.
 Read more about this in [Networking](https://facebook.github.io/react-native/docs/network.html).

-⚠️ **Warning:** Make sure to call `.then(response => response.json())` (like above) **before any other `.then` statements** to turn the raw response into JSON that you can process in subsequent `.then`'s.
+⚠️ **Warning:** Make sure to call `.then(response => response.json())` (like above) **before any other `.then` statements** (since each .then is run one after another) to turn the raw response into JSON that you can process in subsequent `.then`'s.

 Awesome!
 If you've gotten a successful response from the server, now it's time to take the user to the next screen of the app.
-Inside your success promise chain, call the `this.props.navigator.pop()` to use the `NavigatorIOS` component to bring us back to our previous view - the Login view.
+Sounds scary but don't worry, the `React Navigation` library makes it easy.
+Inside your success promise chain, call `this.props.navigation.back()` to use the stack navigator we mentioned earlier to bring us back to our previous view - the Login screen.

+> **Tip:** If for some reason you haven't tested your code yet, \- you rebel \- test **now** before continuing on to part 2.
+You always want to test as often as possible because the longer you wait the more errors could build up and make it so much harder to debug them all at once

 ### End Result, Part 1

 By the end of Part 1, make sure that you are able to access your registration view upon load of the app, enter in registration details (username and password), and successfully get a response back from the server.
 Upon successful registration, your app should bring you back to the Login view to login with the details you just registered with.

 Congratulations!
-You've built your first native application view - in the next part, we'll build login in much the same way we did with registration, using `fetch` for handling network requests with our backend, and calling methods on our `NavigatorIOS` to bring us into different views.
+You've built your first native application view - in the next part, we'll build login in much the same way we did with registration, using `fetch` for handling network requests with our backend, and calling methods on `this.props.navigation` to bring us into different views.

 ## Part 2.
 Login